 Some examples of career opportunities students may pursue with a bachelor's degree in HDFS include, but are not limited to: early childhood administrator and teacher, adult recreation programmer, administrator in adult and aging facilities, career development specialist, family services specialist, human development specialist, adult education teacher, human resources coordinator, youth agency administrator, community outreach worker, women’s program administrator, youth intervention and prevention program administrator, youth employment, training, and development specialist, parent educator, children-family educator, child protection worker, family assistance worker, program administrator, public relations specialist, student affairs professional, youth services worker, case manager, nonprofit agency administrator, and residential center manager.

 To help guide students in career planning, there are five concentrations within the Major in Human Development and Family Studies.
-The HDFS program of study consists of the HDFS foundational courses, which are required for all students regardless of concentration, 15 credits selected from the list of courses within students' chosen concentration, and additional electives to reach the minimum of 120 credits required for graduation.
+The HDFS program of study consists of 39 credits of HDFS foundational courses, which are required for all students regardless of concentration, 15 credits selected from the list of courses within students' chosen concentration, and elective courses necessary to reach the minimum of 120 credits required for graduation.
 Students must declare at least one concentration and may declare up to two concentrations in the HDFS major.
 The declared concentration(s) are listed on the students' transcripts and thus indicate specialized training within the HDFS degree program.

 Concentrations